vegaprotocol/documentation/docs/tutorials/using-data-sources.md

 ## Choosing a data source when proposing a market

-You need to specify details about the data required for a market in the market creation governance proposal.
+A market proposal must specify details about the data it requires in the market creation governance proposal.
 When configuring a market's instrument, you will need to select the data sourcefor two events: settlement and trading termination.

 This is done by:
-1. Defining an data source spec binding for settlement price
+1. Defining a data source spec binding for settlement price
-2. Configuring an data source spec for settlement price values
+2. Configuring a data source spec for settlement price values
-3. Defining an data source spec binding for trading termination
+3. Defining a data source spec binding for trading termination
-4. Configuring an data source spec for trading termination values
+4. Configuring a data source spec for trading termination values

 The **binding** tells the market which field contains the value.
 The **spec** defines which public keys to watch for data from, and which values to pass through to the binding.